 Performance management represents the Agency's commitment to managing for results in order to achieve the best possible development outcomes.
-A Performance Monitoring Plan (PMP) serves as a road map for monitoring and evaluating program performance over a CDCS period.
+A Performance Monitoring Plan (PMP) serves as a road map for monitoring, evaluation and learning from program performance over a CDCS period.

 A Performance Management Plan (PMP) elaborates on CDCS commitments to assess program performance by monitoring the status of results indicators and program assumptions and by carrying out evaluations that focus on high priority questions which monitoring alone will not answer.
 It provides detailed information and a calendar to explain when and how performance data will be collected and analyzed, and it includes baseline values and targets for performance indicators linked to the achievement of each DO included in a CDCS.

 USAID's expectation is that Missions will balance the emphasis in their performance monitoring efforts between learning and reporting.
 Active learning and the use of performance information to make decisions over a CDCS period that enhance achievement is equal in importance to systematic reporting on progress towards targets set for standard indicators that are aggregated Agency-wide.
 USAID’s most current guidance for developing a PMP is to be found in ADS 201.